wbzyl/sinatra-rdiscount/README.markdown

-# Extension providing RDiscount templates for Sinatra apps
+# Sinatra RDiscount Extension

-The *sinatra-rdiscount* gem is an extension for Sinatra implemented as a gem.
-It provides a request-helper method named `rdiscount` for rendering RDiscount templates.
+The *sinatra-rdiscount* extension provides `rdiscount` helper method for rendering RDiscount templates.

-To use this extension, first install *sinatra-rdiscount* gem:
+To install it, run:

     sudo gem install wbzyl-sinatra-rdiscount -s http://gems.github.com

-Then create a simple Sinatra application *app.rb*:
+To test it, create a simple Sinatra application:

+    # app.rb
     require 'rubygems'
     require 'sinatra'

-    gem 'wbzyl-sinatra-rdiscount', '>=0.1.2'
+    gem 'wbzyl-sinatra-rdiscount', '>=0.1.4'
     require 'sinatra/rdiscount'

     get "/" do
-      rdiscount "# Hello Rdiscount"
+      rdiscount "# Hello RDiscount"
     end

-and run the above code:
+and run it with:

     ruby app.rb

-The result could be seen here: *http://localhost:4567*.
+The result could be seen at *http://localhost:4567*.

 Another example could be find in the *examples* directory.
 Run it with:

     rackup -p 4567 config.ru

-Now, visit the following url *http://localhost:4567/hello2* and contemplate the sheer beauty of the rendered code.
+and visit *http://localhost:4567/hello2* to contemplate the sheer beauty of the rendered "Hello RDiscount".

 ## Template Languages (*update to The Sinatra Book*)